LLNL/zfp/docs/source/installation.rst

 .. c:macro:: BUILD_ZFORP

-  Build |libzFORp| for Fortran bindings to the C API.
+  Build |libzforp| for Fortran bindings to the C API.
 Requires Fortran standard 2003 or later.
 GNU make users may specify the Fortran compiler to use via
   ::